dinakidane/js-quiz/README.md

 - [Building a Javascript game:](https://www.youtube.com/watch?v=PBcqGxrr9g8): This video was used as inspiration to build a quiz game and also present a clear and neat layout of the code, specifically in the Javascript file.
 - [Creating a quiz app:](https://www.codingninjas.com/codestudio/library/how-to-create-a-quiz-app-using-javascript) This was used to help with the layout of the code.
 - [Stack Overflow:](https://stackoverflow.com/questions/39989270/redisplay-div-after-display-none) This was used to help add in a code that would hide a specific section until a certain button was clicked.
+- [Colour code:](https://www.w3schools.com/cssref/css_colors.php) This was used to check if the correct colour code was used.

+### Media
+- [Google Fonts:](https://fonts.google.com/) This was used to find an appropiate font for the quiz and then it was imported from here.

 ## Acknowledgements

+- My mentor, Elaine Broche, was always giving me the best and most constructive feedback that i was able to utilise to ensure that I put all my efforts into this, so a big thank you to her!
+Although it was challenging at most points, I was also able to rely on Slack and tutor support to always come through for me.
+They were always happy to give me advice and feedback to help improvemy work.
+Thanks to all who made this journey easier for me.